nicolastowery/fast-react-pizza/README.md

 ## Notes

-- This repository was created in order to host this project on [GitHub Pages.](https://nicolastowery.github.io/fast-react-pizza/) The original project was version controlled in a [private repository.](https://github.com/nicolastowery/udemy-react-course)
+- This repository was created in order to host this project on [Vercel.](https://fast-react-pizza-towery.vercel.app/) The original project was version controlled in a [private repository.](https://github.com/nicolastowery/udemy-react-course)

-- There are issues related to refreshing the page.
-This is because Github Pages is incompatible with React SPA's